 Lighting Requirements For Growing An Areca Palm Indoors

 One of the most important factors in tending to your Areca Palm is to give it the proper amount of light.
 Areca Palms tend to do best with indirect sunlight that comes through a west or south facing window.

 How To Plant Your Areca Palm

 Every few years you’ll need to repot your Areca Palm.
-The roots prefer a tight container and when they’re too crowded, they will limit the size of the plant.
+The roots prefer a tight container but when they’re too crowded, it will limit the size of the plant.
 By repotting the plant, you’re going to be replacing the older potting soil that it’s been living in for the past two to three years, and you’ll be giving it newer nutrients that have been leeched out of the soil that it’s been living in.